j-piasecki/react-native-gesture-handler/docs/docs/api2/gesture-detector.md

 sidebar_label: Gesture detector
 ---

 `GestureDetector` is the main component of the RNGH2.
 It is responsible for creating and updating native gesture handlers based on the config of provided gesture.
-The most significant difference between it and old gesture handlers is that the `GestureDetector` can recognize more than one gesture at the time.
-Keep in mind that `GestureDetector` is not compatible with the [Animated API](https://reactnative.dev/docs/animated) nor with [Reanimated 1](https://docs.swmansion.com/react-native-reanimated/docs/1.x.x/).
+The most significant difference between it and old gesture handlers is that the `GestureDetector` can recognize more than one gesture at the time thanks to [gesture composition](composing-gestures).
+Keep in mind that `GestureDetector` is not compatible with the [Animated API](https://reactnative.dev/docs/animated), nor with [Reanimated 1](https://docs.swmansion.com/react-native-reanimated/docs/1.x.x/).

 ## Properties